Muslim women political leaders: Quranic views

-Islamic scholars argue that the Qur'an gives women the right to participate in public affairs, as there are examples of women who took part in serious discussions and argued even with Prophet Muhammad himself.
+Islamic scholars argue that the Qur'an gives women the right to participate in public affairs, as there are examples of women who took part in serious discussions and argued even with Muhammad.
 In addition, during the Caliphate of Omar, a woman argued with him in the mosque, proved her point, and caused him to declare in the presence of many people: "A woman is right and Omar is wrong".
 However, one of the major problems with the ability for women to lead in Muslim-majority countries stems from differences in interpretation of the textual foundations for Islam, the Qur'an and Hadiths.
 This problem is exacerbated by the complexity of the Arabic language, the different sectors of Islam, such as the differences between Shia Islam and Sunni Islam, and the differences that occur across the different regions.
 There is not a singular interpretation of the Qur'an that defines Islam.
 Therefore, the role of women as leaders cannot be definitively found in the Qur'an.
 The role of female leaders is constantly evolving depending on interpretation.
 Through new modern interpretations from the "progressive Islam" movement, women have gained more freedom and power as leaders.

 Sections of the Qur’an used to limit women's power:

 This verse, however, is often misinterpreted.